GuillaumeMacneil/GuillaumeMacneil/README.md

-### Guillaume Macneil - Incoming Researcher in Microscopy Image Analysis at the Kavli Institute for Nanoscience Discovery
+### Guillaume Macneil - Researcher in Microscopy Image Analysis at the Kavli Institute for Nanoscience Discovery

 - 📖 Research Interests: Computational Biology, Graph Theory, Single / Multi-objective Optimisation
 - 🔍 Current Focuses: Modelling the mechanics of ciliated tissues and efficiently finding cycles in street network graphs